Bogota Nightlife - 20 Best Bars and Nightclubs

 Large club with a futuristic design built on 3 floors (techno, electro, house, EDM, Reggaeton).
 Nice terrace on the rooftop.
 Entrance fee around COP30,000.
 Beer at COP20,000.
 Mid-to-upper class crowd.

 An iconic restaurant, bar and club that you should try at least once.
 Several floors with a beautiful, unique décor.
-There are two locations: One in Chia, about 45 kilometers from the city center, and one near Zona Rosa.
+There are two locations: One in Chia, about 45 kilometers from the city center, and one near Zona Rosa (Andres DC).
 The Chia branch is better, but you'll still have a lot of fun in the second one.
 You can go there for dinner around 8PM, order plenty of drinks, then join the party.
 Crossover music.
 There is a cover charge on weekends of around COP15,000-COP20,000.

 Small, upscale bar featuring electronic music/deep house/indie rock.
 It is owned by a group of Colombian celebrities, including the actor Andres Juan.
 Beautiful yet pretentious crowd.